 Take this course only if you plan to finish it in a timely manner during this term.
 The instructor will assign an "I" or incomplete only when a student has communicated a strong and compelling case for doing so (e.g. health reasons, military commitment).
-The instructor cannot assign an "I" or incomplete unless a student has completed over 50% of assigned course tasks.
-An incomplete or "I" must be resolved in 12 months or less.
+The instructor will not assign an "I" or incomplete unless a student has completed over 50% of assigned course tasks.
+Missing work, such as lack of participation in online discussions, may preclude A or A- grades.
+If an incomplete or "I" is not resolved in 12 months or less, the grade becomes an F.